jengelh/libhx/doc/string_ops.rst

 implementation-defined.
 When parsing stops at any point, ``*end`` is set to the location, similar to how the ``strtoull`` C function would.

-One year is defined to be 365.25 days of 86400 seconds; one month is defined to be 1/12 such a year.
+One day is defined as 86400 seconds.
+One year is defined to be 365.25 days of 86400 seconds.
+One month is defined to be 1/12 such a year (30.4375 days).
 This is consistent with the units employed by systemd.

+In addition, HX_strtoull_sec recognizes the most common ISO 8601-style period syntax, e.g. ``PT15M30S``.
+Time lengths are applied as mentioned above, so ``P1M`` is treated as 2629800 seconds, *not* as a "calendaric month" that would expand to 28—31 days relative to some start date.
+There is no function offered to return a ``struct tm``.

 ``HX_unit_seconds`` is the reverse and transforms the duration given by ``seconds`` into a string representation broken into days, hours, minutes, and